istairina/nodejs2024Q1-service/README.md

 ```

 After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+in your browser Swagger OpenAPI documentation by typing http://localhost:4000/doc/.

 ## Testing